Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates can go on to take Durham College’s Addictions and Mental Health or Youth Justice and Interventions graduate certificate programs.
-Graduates are eligible for membership with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
+Qualified graduates can go on to take Durham College’s Addictions and Mental Health or Victim Justice and Interventions graduate certificate programs.
+Graduates can also receive advanced standing towards the Bachelor of Community Mental Health and Honours Bachelor of Behavioural Science degree programs Graduates are eligible for membership with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).

 Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include: